stangatimu/safaricom-daraja-api-stk-push-python/README.md

-# Make an STK push with Daraja API
+# STK push with Daraja API using Python
-This is a simple tutorial on how to use the Lipa na M-Pesa Online Payment API to make an STK push and promopt users to make payments through M-pesa (C2B payments) using **Flask** and **Flask-RESTful**.
+This is a simple tutorial on how to use the Lipa na M-Pesa Online Payment API to make an STK push and promopt users to make payments through M-pesa (C2B payments) using **python** **Flask** and **Flask-RESTful**.
 It makes the payment process easy for customers by reducing the burden of having to remember the Paybill Number, account number and amount of the transaction in question.
 This is done by prompting users only to enter their M-pesa PIN.
 Lipa na M-Pesa Online Payment API is used to initiate a M-Pesa transaction on behalf of a customer using STK Push

 ### Steps of involved